adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 ## But a simple search form doesn’t need a label does it?

 It does and unfortunately, search forms are often designed without a label.
-As an example you can see [Selfridges ](http://www.selfridges.com/)below:
+For example, [Selfridges'](http://www.selfridges.com/) search form is missing a label:

 <div class="image">
 	<figure>